What is Veeva Vault? A Guide to the Life Sciences Cloud

 Executive Summary

 Veeva Vault is the leading cloud-based enterprise content and data management platform designed exclusively for the regulated life sciences industry.
 Launched in 2011, Vault provides a single source of truth for controlled documents, data, and workflows across R&D and commercial functions ([1]) ([2]).
 Built as a true multi-tenant SaaS platform, Vault unifies quality management, clinical trials, regulatory, safety, and commercial content on one validated cloud ([1]) ([3]).
-By 2025, hundreds of pharmaceutical, biotech, and medical device companies worldwide have adopted Vault applications.
-For example, over 450 companies (including 18 of the world’s top 20 pharma) use Vault eTMF to manage clinical trial documents ([4]), 300+ companies (including 13 of the top 20 pharma) use Vault Quality applications ([5]), and 200+ companies use Vault RIM for global regulatory management ([6]).
-Vault currently hosts over 600 million documents and 16 billion data records globally, with under-2-second retrieval times ([7]).
-Customers report major efficiency gains – e.g. Kythera Biopharma standardized Vault eTMF to reduce trial Master File reconciliation time by 40% ([8]).
+As of fiscal year 2026 (ended January 2026), Veeva serves 1,552 customers with total revenue of $3.2 billion ([4]).
+Hundreds of pharmaceutical, biotech, and medical device companies worldwide have adopted Vault applications.
+For example, over 450 companies (including all top 20 pharma) use Vault eTMF to manage clinical trial documents ([5]), 450+ companies (including 19 of the top 20 pharma) use Vault RIM for global regulatory management, and 180+ companies (including 10 of the top 20 pharma) use Vault Quality applications.
+Vault currently hosts over 600 million documents and 16 billion data records globally, with under-2-second retrieval times ([6]).
+Customers report major efficiency gains – e.g. Kythera Biopharma standardized Vault eTMF to reduce trial Master File reconciliation time by 40% ([7]).

 Veeva Vault’s success stems from its industry-specific design and compliance features.
 It delivers proven GxP auditability (21 CFR Part 11, EU Annex 11, etc.), validated content models, and integrated training/quality management.
-Because Vault is a single, up-to-date codebase, Veeva can push continuous upgrades (now 97% of customers upgraded in ~10 minutes) without heavy versioning projects ([9]) ([3]).
-The platform also provides rich APIs, SDKs, and recently announced Veeva AI Agents (coming late 2025) to apply Generative AI to life-sciences workflows ([10]).
+Because Vault is a single, up-to-date codebase, Veeva can push continuous upgrades (now 97% of customers upgraded in ~10 minutes) without heavy versioning projects ([8]) ([3]).
+The platform also provides rich APIs, SDKs, and Veeva AI Agents — launched in December 2025 — to apply Generative AI to life-sciences workflows ([9]).
+Initial agents include CRM Bot for pre-call planning, Quick Check Agent for compliance screening, and Content Agent for document analysis, with Safety and Quality agents planned for April 2026 ([10]).

 This report provides an exhaustive analysis of Veeva Vault: its background and evolution; architecture and technical foundations; core applications (Quality, Clinical, Regulatory, Safety, Commercial, etc.) and their capabilities; adoption statistics and case studies; comparisons to alternative solutions; and future directions (including AI integration and industry trends).
 Each point is supported by industry sources, user case reports, and data.
 Together, the evidence demonstrates that Veeva Vault has fundamentally transformed how life sciences organizations manage regulated content, streamlining operations and accelerating product development and commercialization.